Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): Related Work

 Cachin and Tackmann~\cite{cachin_2019} extended Byzantine Quorum Systems (BQS)~\cite{malkhi_1998} from the symmetric trust model to the asymmetric model, facilitating a comparison between PBQS and the classical BQS model.
 Recently, Cachin et al. extended the asymmetric trust model, allowing each participant to make assumptions about the failures of participants it knows and, through transitivity, about failures of participants indirectly known by it~\cite{cachin_2022}.
 Li et al.~\cite{li2023quorum} recently introduced heterogeneous quorum systems similar to PBQSs and demonstrated that the two properties~-- quorum intersection and availability~-- are necessary but insufficient to solve consensus.
 They introduced the notion of quorum subsumption and established that the three conditions together are sufficient.
+Furthermore, Vassantlal et al.~\cite{vassantlal_2023} showed that the Stellar consensus protocol cannot solve consensus when each participant has only the minimum knowledge required to solve consensus, even though BFT-CUP can.

 This line of research diverges from the CUP model in the following aspects.
 While these studies presume each process possesses a local fault threshold, the CUP model operates under the assumption of a global fault threshold.
 Furthermore, these studies identify the properties of quorums in order to solve consensus, whereas the CUP model outlines the requirements for knowledge connectivity graphs.